vimontgames/vgframework/extern/hlslpp/Readme.md

 ## Requirements

-The only required features are a C++ compiler supporting anonymous unions, and SSE or NEON depending on your target platform.
+The only required features are a C++ compiler supporting anonymous unions, and SIMD extensions depending on your target platform (SSE/NEON/WASM).
 If your target platform does not have SIMD support, it can also fall back to a scalar implementation.
 As a curiosity it also includes an Xbox 360 implementation.

 ## How to use